amitp-ai/Self_Driving_Car_Engineer/README.md

 ## Term 3: Path Planning, Semantic Segmentation, System Integration (Started May 2017)
 **Path Planning**
 * Project 1: Generate a smooth trajectory (as well as proper speed) to navigate the vehicle on a highway while avoiding obstacles and other vehicles.
-Additionally, finding a sequence of steps in a maze (navigating cities, parking lots, etc)
+Additionally, find a sequence of steps in a maze to navigate cities, parking lots, etc.

 **Semantic Segmentation**
 * Project 2: Using FCN based semantic segmentation architecture to classify each pixel in the image into road, car, or everything else category.